mautic/developer-documentation-new/docs/components/integrations.rst

 If the Integration has extra configuration settings for features unique to it:

-1. :ref:`Register the Integration<Register the Integration for configuration>` as an Integration that requires configuration options.
+1. :ref:`Register the Integration<components/integrations_configuration:Register the Integration for configuration>` as an Integration that requires configuration options.
-2. Create a custom Symfony Form type for the features and return it as part of the :ref:`Config Form feature setting interface<ConfigFormFeatureSettingsInterface>`.
+2. Create a custom Symfony Form type for the features and return it as part of the :ref:`Config Form feature setting interface<components/integrations_configuration:ConfigFormFeatureSettingsInterface>`.

 .. vale off